soos-io/kb-docs/DAST/Script.md

 ## Prerequisites

-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- Have [docker installed.](https://docs.docker.com/get-docker/) in the Host machine.
+- Have [docker installed.](https://docs.docker.com/get-docker/) on the host machine.

 ## Steps

 ### **Getting the script**
 * Navigate to the [Script DAST integration page on the SOOS App](https://app.soos.io/integrate/dast?id=script) and copy the script content according to the OS you're running.